collective/collective.taxonomy/docs/tutorial.md

-## Creating a Portifolio
+## Creating a Portfolio

-Let's think we have a company website, and need to show a Portifolio.
+Let's think we have a company website, and need to show a Portfolio.
-At this Portifolio we wish to show a list of pages created by this company grouped by two levels of categories, field of the website in portifolio and country of location.
+At this Portfolio we wish to show a list of pages created by this company grouped by two levels of categories, field of the website in portfolio and country of location.
 Let's take for example a company that makes websites for Museums, and others.
-At the Portifolio page we wish to be able to filter by Field and location.
+At the Portfolio page we wish to be able to filter by Field and location.

 ### Add taxonomy
 To add taxonomy we go into the [control panel](http://localhost:8080/Plone/@@overview-controlpanel) and click in Taxonomies option: